The Mongol Invasion (trilogy): Genghis Khan

-Early in spring, amidst a belated snowstorm sweeping across the lifeless sandhills of the great Kara-Kum Desert, Haji Rakhim al-Bagdadi, a pauper dervish, is on his way to Gurganj, rumored to be the finest and richest city in all of Khwarazm.
+Early in the spring, amidst a belated snowstorm sweeping across the lifeless sandhills of the great Kara-Kum Desert, Haji Rakhim al-Bagdadi, a pauper dervish, is on his way to Gurganj, rumored to be the finest and richest city in all of Khwarazm.
 In a quiet valley, he discovers a plundered trade caravan and finds the near-death trader Mahmoud-Yalvach in an abandoned yurt, having miraculously survived a brutal attack led by Kara-Konchar ('Black Sword').
-After dressing Mahmud's wounds, Haji secretly takes his golden falcon-shaped paiza and helps him seek refugee with the nearest nomad’s yurt.
-Prince Jelal ed-Din Manguberdi, the son of the powerful ruler Muhammad II of Khwarazm, arrives at the yurt, having lost his way while chasing a jeyran.
-He invites everyone to share in his prey.
-Kara-Konchar a tall, slender jigit, then appears and shares the tragic story of his family's downfall due to Shah Muhammad's revenge against the Turkmen, triggered by their theft from a Kipchak khan.
-This resulted in his father's death, his brothers fleeing, and his beloved Gyul-Jamal's abduction.
-The compassionate prince offers Kara-Konchar his protection and an opportunity to demonstrate his bravery, granting him a document written in elegant ligature as a guarantee to ensure safe passage to Gurjan.
+Haji treats Mahmud’s wounds and secretly takes his golden falcon-shaped paiza.
+Then, he assists him in finding refuge at a nearby nomad's yurt.
+There, Prince Jelal ed-Din Manguberdi, son of Muhammad II of Khwarazm, arrives, having lost his way while hunting a jeyran.
+He invites everyone to partake of his kill.
+Kara-Konchar, a tall, slender jigit, appears and tells the sad tale of his family's ruin.
+Shah Muhammad's revenge on the Turkmen, after they stole from a Kipchak khan, led to the death of his father, his brothers running away, and the kidnapping of his love, Gyul-Jamal.
+The kind prince offered Kara-Konchar protection and a chance to show his courage, giving him a document written in elegant ligature as a guarantee in Gurganj.

-Upon reaching Gurganj, Haji Rakhim learns with grief that his father and younger brother Tugan have died in the shah's dungeon; his house is empty and abandoned.
-Memories of his painful past flood his mind, recalling his spiritual struggles that led him to flee to Baghdad.
-Meanwhile, Shah Muhammad searches for his lost son Jalal, ordering the execution of ten prisoners while sparing a boy named Tugan, who is ultimately rejected and driven away by his master.
-Hadji Rahim offers Tugan a chance to join his travels, commissioning a knife forged from Tugan's iron shackles bearing the inscription “Forever unto death.”
-Mahmud-Yalvach, now recovered, outfits Tugan in travel clothes from his shop, providing him a leather money-pouch containing five gold dinars.
-In a gesture of friendship, Haji Rakhim returns the golden falcon-shaped paiza to Mahmud-Yalvach.
+In Gurganj, Haji Rakhim is saddened to learn his father and brother, Tugan, died in the shah's prison.
+His home is deserted, stirring painful memories of the spiritual conflicts that drove him to Baghdad.
+Elsewhere, Shah Muhammad seeks his missing son Jalal and executes ten prisoners, but spares a boy named Tugan, who is rejected and driven away by his master.
+Haji Rakhim then suggests Tugan join him and orders a knife made from Tugan's iron shackles bearing the inscription "Forever unto death".
+Mahmud-Yalvach, now healed, gives Tugan travel clothes and a money pouch with five gold coins.
+As a token of goodwill, Haji Rakhim gives Mahmud-Yalvach back his golden falcon paiza.